unm-historiography/metahistory/essays/thematic/bibleVscience.md

   source-url="https://creation.com/can-christians-add-big-bang-to-bible"
 %}

 Another point of conflict is the age of the earth.
 For the earth to fit into the **big bang theory**, the earth would have required millions of years to have evolved from nothing into life as we know it today.
 For **creation theorists**, they paint the earth in a much younger time span.
 Even those in the Christian community argue over taking the story of creation literally; as God created the earth in six, 24 hour, days.
-In this scenario the first book of the Bible, Gensis========= documentary, is looked at as a histrocal source of how the world came about.
+In this scenario the first book of the Bible, Genesis, is looked at as a histrocal source of how the world came about.

 {% include figure.html
   class="img-right"